-HR2863 has been introduced as the "Traveling Exotic Animal and Public Safety Protection Act’’ (or TEAPSPA).
-This bill is a broad-sweeping ban on “traveling animal acts” authored by radical animal rights groups.
-These animal rights extremists will have again fed the legislators their misinformation and false propaganda and misinformation so we must do our job to educate legislators properly.
-The text has been posted following a press release about the bill over two weeks ago.
-This bill has been introduced previously (more than once) and has not passed.
+The “Traveling Exotic Animal and Public Safety Protection Act” (or TEAPSPA) has now been introduced in the Senate (S. 2121) as well as the House of Representatives (H.R.
+2683).
+These companion bills are broad-sweeping bans on “traveling animal acts” authored by radical animal rights groups.
+These animal rights extremists have again fed legislators their misinformation and false propaganda, so we must do our job to educate legislators properly.
+These bills have been introduced previously (more than once) and have not passed.

 Very basic summary: